djurasze/SociableDomainUnitTesting/README.md

 Although this approach seems to be quite practical, it has some issues.
-For that reason, we have to address a few problems from the beginning to avoid unnecessary complications in later stages.
+For that reason, we have to address a few problems to avoid unnecessary complications in later stages.

 ### Overlapping tests